GrammaTech/gtirb/README.md

 ### IR

-An instance of GTIRB may include multiple modules (`Module`) which represent loadable objects such as executables or libraries.
-Each module holds information such as symbols (`Symbol`), data (`DataObject`), and an inter-procedural control flow graph (`CFG`).
+An instance of GTIRB may include multiple modules (`Module`) which represent loadable objects such as executables or libraries, an inter-procedural control flow graph (`CFG`), and Auxiliary Data tables (`AuxData`) which can hold arbitrary analysis results in user-defined formats which can easily reference other elements of the IR.
+Each module holds information such as symbols (`Symbol`) and sections which themselves hold the actual bytes and data and code blocks of the module.
 The CFG consists of basic blocks (`Block`) and control flow edges between these blocks.
-Each datum and each block holds a range refering to the bytes in the `ImageByteMap`.
+Each data or code block references a range of bytes in a byte interval (`ByteInterval`).
+A section may hold one large byte interval holding all blocks---if the relative positions of blocks in that section are defined---or may hold one byte interval per block---if the relative positions of blocks is not defined, e.g. for the code blocks in the `.text` section during program rewriting.
 Each symbol holds a pointer to the block or datum it references.

 ### Instructions